The Politics of Globalization, POLS 161

 An introduction to the major academic and policy debates over globalization and global governance.
 Key themes will include: sovereignty, free/fair trade; immigration; anti-globalization and violence; democratic governance and international economic institutions; and the global justice movement.
 Lottery Preference: 35 space for Freshmen and Sophomores; 5 spaces for Juniors and Seniors.

-Global Civil Society, POLS 261
+Global Civil Society and Transnational Activism, POLS 261

 An introduction to the theories and debates behind the concept of a global civil society, and the role of transnational civil society actors in shaping global governance.
 Case studies of specific transnational networks, movements, and coalitions will be examined.

 Grassroots Economies: Creating Livelihoods in an Age of Urban Inequality, POLS262